 Is Home Health Covered Under Part A Or Part B Medicare?

-Actually, it turns out that both Part A and Part B cover certain aspects of home health care.
+Actually, it turns out that both Medicare Parts A and Part B cover certain aspects of home health care.

 What Is Part A And Part B Medicare?